How to Search the Database

 The results of your filtered search will appear in the center of the screen.
 The results list includes the name of the repository and shelfmark of manuscripts that meet your criteria.
 Please be aware that they appear in the order in which the records were created in the database; this order cannot be changed.

 To see the database’s record for a manuscript, click on the repository and shelfmark of a specific manuscript.

-At the top of the Manuscript record, you will see the call number(s) for any microfilm that have images of that manuscript.
+At the top of the manuscript record, you will see the call number(s) for any microfilms that have images of that manuscript.

-Below the list of microfilms, you will find additional information about the manuscript provided by our interns, including select bibliography and links to online resources.
-Please report broken links to Deb Brown.
+Below the list of microfilms, you will find additional information about the manuscript provided by our Library@doaks.org., including select bibliography and links to online resources.
+Please report broken links to

-Presently, all the Library's microfilm are housed in cabinets along the west wall (rear wall) of level 1 of the Library.
-Each cabinet is marked clearly "MICROFILM: Manuscripts" along with the information about the contents of each drawer.
+Presently, all the library's microfilms are housed in cabinets along the west wall (rear wall) of level 1 of the library.
+Each cabinet is marked clearly “MICROFILM: Manuscripts” along with the information about the contents of each drawer.

 Examples of microfilm call numbers: